flipperdevices/flipperzero-firmware/applications/external/totp/README.md

 It is like [Google Authenticator](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2), but for [Flipper Zero](https://flipperzero.one/) device.

+## Companion app

+There is a companion app for desktop allowing you to interract with Flipper Authenticator in a more user-friendly way.
+Latest builds as well as all the information about it can be found in its official repo [here](https://github.com/akopachov/flipper-zero_authenticator-companion)

 ## SAST Tools

 [PVS-Studio](https://pvs-studio.com/en/pvs-studio/?utm_source=github&utm_medium=organic&utm_campaign=open_source) - static analyzer for C, C++, C#, and Java code.